hackclub/hackclub/workshops/3D Heatmap/README.md

 import pandas as pd
 import seaborn as sns
 ```
-The first step is to create 3D Axes, and then plot any of the 3D graphs.
+The first step is to create 3D axes and then plot any of the 3D graphs.
 We pass ```projection='3d'``` to plt.axes, This is the empty canvas that we'll be painting.

 ```python
 fig = plt.figure()